NotAShelf/blog.notashelf.dev/notes/2025-xx-xx-insecurities-remedies-i.md

 `man 5 journald.conf` provides additional insight on options you may consider setting through `services.journald.extraConfig`.

-Last but not least, a dedicated enough attacker by attempt to run your system out of resources by filling your journal (e.g., if service output is forwarded to the journal) with bogus logs.
+Last but not least, a dedicated enough attacker may attempt to run your system out of resources by filling your journal (e.g., if service output is forwarded to the journal) with bogus logs.
 In which case `SystemMaxUse` is a very useful option to set.